 In 2023, we expect social and live commerce to accelerate.
 Learn more about these channels–and how it all works–in our trends report.

-Blockchain, real-time payments and open banking take centre stage
+Blockchain, real-time payments and open banking take center stage

 Physical, digital and virtual worlds are merging.
 And technology is expanding to meet evolving customer expectations–across all channels.
 In 2023, we'll see increased innovation and adoption of blockchain, real-time payments and open banking to meet this demand.

 - Blockchain: New use cases for blockchain are coming into focus.
-This decentralised, distributed ledger enables faster payments, powers digital currencies and facilitates peer-to-peer (P2P) payments.
+This decentralized, distributed ledger enables faster payments, powers digital currencies and facilitates peer-to-peer (P2P) payments.